 Durham University Fashion Show

 The Durham University Charity Fashion Show has been running for over 30 years, and we were delighted to have sponsored this high profile charitable venture – led entirely by students.
 In 2016 the show was able to raise £30,000 for independent charity STOP THE TRAFFIK.
-This year however, the students turned their focus to the humanitarian emergency in Syria, choosing to raise money for the International Rescue Committee (IRC).
+In 2017 however, they turned their focus to the humanitarian emergency in Syria, choosing to raise money for the International Rescue Committee (IRC).
 The IRC provides sustainable aid relief, and aims to help those whose lives have been torn apart by disaster to survive, recover and ultimately move forward by taking control of their future.

 Students aimed for an incredible final donation of £50,000.
 The theme for the 2017 DUCFS celebrated the ideas that changed fashion and the icons behind them – and we were tasked with helping bring this to life.